-There are 2 portions in the Nature Outlook, which are Habitat and Biodiversity.
+There are 2 portions in the Nature Conservation Policy, which are Habitat and Biodiversity.
 Lower percentage obtained in the Habitat section means the building is designed on a Brownfield site, which has low habitat value.
 The major Sub-criteria in this indicator are:

 - Naturalness (weighting 15%)

 - Habitat diversity (weighting 15%)

-- Size (weighting 10%)

 - Non-recreatability (weighting 10%)

-- Degree of disturbance (weighting 10%)

-Lower percentage obtained in the Biodiversity section means the building is designed on a Brownfield site, which has a low biodiversity value.
+A lower percentage obtained in the Biodiversity section means the building is designed on a Brownfield site, which has a low biodiversity value.
 The major Sub-criteria in this indicator are:

-- Species diversity & Richness (weighting 20%) - Species rarity / Endemism (weighting 20%)
+- Species diversity & Richness (weighting 30%) - Species rarity / Endemism (weighting 30%)

-Survey of the site-wide ecological value is required in order to ensure the preventive measures and the following detailed design works will take full consideration of the existing site ecological conditions.
+Survey of the site-wide ecological value is required in order to ensure the preventive measures and the following detailed design work will take full consideration of the existing sites' ecological conditions.